Top places to live in Cornwall St Agnes

 AVERAGE HOUSE PRICE

 £360,471.
 Detached properties are pricier here, costing an average of £470,750.
 Terraced and semi-detached were a more modest average of £255,991 and £283,889 respectively.

 If you’re after private education then it’s into Truro where Truro School, and Truro High School for Girls are well rated, as are Truro Prep and Polwhele House School, (also a prep, up to year 9).
 For primary schools, the local village school is rated ‘Good’ by Oftsed, and for secondary there’s a choice of Redruth School and Truro and Penwith College.

 BEST KEPT SECRET

-For a small village, it’s unusual to have not one but two excellent places to get coffee – find house plants and coffee among the surf boards at Open Surf up at Wheal Kitty, or at The Sorting Office in the village itself, plus there’s a new deli/flowershop, which is a collaboration between the Sorting Office team and Love & Honor who grow wild Cornish blooms on sale at Trunk Deli.
+For a small village, it’s unusual to have not one but two excellent places to get coffee – find house plants and coffee among the surf boards at Open Surf up at Wheal Kitty, or at The Sorting Office in the village itself, plus don’t miss Love & Honor‘s wild Cornish blooms on sale at Trunk Deli.

 In common with a lot of coastal towns, St Agnes is a little way off the A30 but even bearing that in mind, it’s a reasonably easy commute by car to Truro or Falmouth.
 Truro is the nearest mainline station where it’s a 4 hours 44 minutes journey up to London Paddington, or get the coach to London Victoria Coach Station from Newquay.
 It’s a 30-minute drive to Newquay Airport, where you can catch a flight to London, Exeter or Dublin.